dustinnoe/wireshark-lesson/1/LessonPlan.md

 * One of WireShark's most powerful and useful features is filtering.
 Ensure you explain this to students and reiterate that it is key to successfull packet analysis with WireShark.
 Detail how capture filters work to only capture desired data and display filters are used to "hide" collected packets once they have already been captured.
 If you have some powerful filters that have served you well, now is the time to share them.
 If you have students in the classroom that have used Wireshark extensively, ask them to share their favorite filters.

+* Take a moment to walk the students through the main WireShark window.
+Briefly explain each section.
+There's no need to go into great detail at this time but for the guided practice, students need to know the names of the areas in the main window.

 * Ask the students if they have any questions about interfaces or filters before moving on the to the guided practice.

 ### 2. Guided Practice: Select an Interface and Filters to Capture and Display Traffic (0:15)